-Figure 20.
-O2 streamer velocity in positive and negative polarity

 5. Conclusion

 In this paper, the streamer discharge initiation and propagation behaviour of CO2/O2 mixture is carried out with the simulation of rod to plane geometry in a two dimensional axis-symmetric space dimension along with plasma physics domain.
 The paper is distributed in three different sections.
 The first section is based on the electron transport properties of CO2/O2.
 The electron transport properties are obtained with the help of the Boltzmann two-term approximation equation.
 The electron transport properties show that by increasing the amount of CO2 ratio the electron mean energy, longitudinal diffusion coefficient, electron mobility, reduced ionization coefficient, reduced attachment coefficient and EEDF decreases.
 While at a specific ratio of CO2/O2 the EEDF increases with an increase of reduced electric field (Td).
 The increase of reduced electric field results in the increase of kinetic energy of a gas mixture and hence the EEDF will also increase.
 Similarly, the decrease in the electron mean energy with an increase of CO2 in a gas mixture is due to the attachment reaction of CO2 that reduces the ionization reaction in a gas mixture.
 The longitudinal diffusion coefficient and electron mobility decreases is due to the reason that CO2 is a heavier gas than O2 so diffusion of the gas mixture will reduce by increasing the CO2 content.
 Similarly, the reduced ionization coefficient decreases as CO2 content increases is due to the reason that CO2 has higher ionization energy than O2 due to this reason more energy is required to breakdown the mixture gas.
 The increase in the attachment reaction of CO2/O2 mixture is due to the reason that collision cross section of CO2 is lower than O2 that makes it more stable in a gas mixture.
 The second section is based on the model formation and the establishment of the reaction mechanism for the CO2/O2 gas mixture.
 The Boltzmann two-term approximation equation, Poisson equation, Gaussian approximation and Townsend first ionization coefficient are used to study the streamer discharge behaviour in a gas mixture.